Guests near Five Forks, SC discover the reasons for safe amalgam filling removal

-The team at Palmer Distinctive Dentistry offers comprehensive holistic dental care for patients near Five Forks, SC and the surrounding areas.
-For patients who request amalgam filling removal, the practice follows strict protocol to protect the health and safety of the patients, dental team, and environment.
+The team at Palmer Distinctive Dentistry offers comprehensive holistic dental care for guests near Five Forks, SC and the surrounding areas.
+For guests who request amalgam filling removal, the practice follows strict protocol to protect the health and safety of the guests, dental team, and environment.
 Palmer Distinctive Dentistry follows the SMART technique through the IAOMT organization for holistic dentists, for removing Mercury.

 Dangers of mercury in amalgam fillings